 In Russian military storage there were thousands of shells made of brass that would fit such stringent requirements – all 50 years old, made by the Navy and designed to stand internal high stress and sea storage aboard a 1940s Navy Vessel.
 The shells could be melted for use in the HCAL.

-The first hurdle involved obtaining permission of the Commander of the Navy, never easy, but who in fact agreed fairy quickly.
+The first hurdle involved obtaining permission of the Commander of the Navy, never easy, but who in fact agreed fairly quickly.
 Fifteen navy arsenals began recycling their shells, many being off-loaded from battleships in Murmansk to begin their new scientific life as absorber plates within CMS.

 First the shells were sent to a plant in the North of Russia to be disarmed of their explosive contents.
 The shell casings were then stored at JSC Krasnyj Vyborzhets in St. Petersburg before being melted down and rolled into plates, a difficult process given that the brass was already semi-processed.